Laip11/PalmScore/README.md

       --dtype bfloat16 \
       --input_file data/main/flask.json

-## You can modify your parameters in the `scripts/run_reasoning.sh` script and then run it.
+## You can modify the parameters in the `scripts/run_reasoning.sh` script and then run it.
 ## bash scripts/run_reasoning.sh

 ```